 - continue to be men’s accessories.

 A friend even tried to explain to me how his mother was beaten, silenced, and neglected by his dad but she still stayed.
 For them – the children.
 She had no income, she owned no land, she could not educate her children or offer the boys an inheritance.
 She could not bare the shame of a broken home – and her family was very active in the PCEA church.
-Currently, she can enjoy to see her grow up kids but her relationship with her lifetime husband is still estranged.
-They meet at weddings, dowry parties, funerals etc but her joy is knowing that she stayed for her children.
+Currently, she can take pleasure in seeing her grown-up kids, though her relationship with her lifetime husband is still estranged.
+They meet at weddings, dowry parties, funerals etc but her joy is knowing that she stayed for her children